 Are they local to the area you’re in?
-In that case, sourcing some photographs of local streets and paths may prompt shared memories and experiences, but for groups who hail from different areas, or different countries, more diverse images or more “universal” objects might be useful.
+Sourcing some photographs of local streets may prompt shared memories and experiences.
+For groups who hail from different areas, more diverse images or more “universal” objects might be useful.

 What is the range of ages?
 If you’re going to talk about the walk to school, using images or objects like school shoes and schoolbags, think about whether they are from the time your participants were at school, or their children were at school.

-What impairments might get in the way of interacting with the reminiscence prompts, or with the discussion?
+What might prevent people interacting with the reminiscence prompts, or with the discussion?
 If there are visually impaired people in the group, you will need things other than just photographs – having objects to touch and smell, or recordings to listen to, can enrich the experience for everyone.

 Many local museums or local history groups have reminiscence boxes that you can borrow, full of objects that might stir memories.
 We have yet to find one specifically about walking, but “schooldays” or “public transport” or “the workplace” may be themes that offer a way into the discussion.